Differences between desktop and Android extensions

 Permissions to use certain WebExtension APIs must be requested in the manifest.json file.
 On the desktop version of Firefox users are warned when an extension requests a permission and are given the option to deny the add-on that permission.
 However, on Firefox for Android permissions are granted automatically and the user isn’t given the option to deny them.
 It is currently planned to resolve this issue in Firefox 57.

-At the time of writing there was an issue with storage.sync() and data is not synchronized with the user’s Firefox account from Firefox for Android.
-More details can be found in bug 1316442.
+Firefox for Android supports local, session, and sync storage.
+However, data in sync storage is not synchronized with the user's Mozilla account from Firefox for Android.
+More details can be found in bug 1625257.